pat-nel87/pat-nel87.github.io/content/blog/blog-post-1.md

 ### Automating Deployment: GitHub Actions to the Rescue 🤖🚀
 Once I had my Hugo-powered blog looking the way I wanted (after way too much theme tweaking), the next step was getting it deployed automatically.
-Sure, I could manually run hugo, commit the changes, and push them every time I updated a post… but let’s be honest, that’s not the DevOps way.

-Instead, I turned to GitHub Actions, because why deploy manually when you can write YAML and let the robots 🤖 handle it?
+I turned to GitHub Actions, because why deploy manually when you can write YAML and let the robots 🤖 handle it?

 #### Starting with the Stock Workflow 🏗️

 Hugo makes it ridiculously easy to deploy to GitHub Pages with GitHub Actions.
-They even provide a starter workflow, which is perfect if you, like me, enjoy pretending that setting up CI/CD is effortless.

 I started with their [recommended workflow](https://gohugo.io/host-and-deploy/host-on-github-pages/#step-9) and customized it to fit my repo.
 Whenever I push changes to main, the GitHub Actions workflow: